+The Tektronix 465 Oscilloscope is a dual-channel portable instrument.
 The dual-channel dc-to-100 MHz vertical system provides calibrated deflection factors from 5 millivolts to 5 volts/division.
 The sweep trigger circuits are capable of stable triggering over the full bandwidth capabilities of the vertical deflection system.
 The horizontal deflection system provides calibrated sweep rates from 0.5 second to 0.05 microsecond/division along with delayed sweep features for accurate relative-time measurements.
 A X10 magnifier extends the calibrated sweep rate to 5 nanoseconds/division.
 The instrument operates over a wide variation of line voltages and frequencies.
 Maximum power consumption is about 100 watts.

-The Tektronix DM44 Digital Multimeter measures 0 ohm to 20 megohms, 0 dc volt to 1200 dc volts (+ or -), or , (using the temperature probe) -55° C to $+150^{\circ}$ C. The measurement is displayed on a 3-1/2 digital display while the oscilloscope operates normally.
+The Tektronix DM44 Digital Multimeter measures 0 ohm to 20 megohms, 0 dc volt to 1200 dc volts (+ or -), or (using the temperature probe) -55°C to $+150^{\circ}\text{C}$.
+The measurement is displayed on a 3-1/2 digital display while the oscilloscope operates normally.